friend1ws/rankSynergy/README.md

 Prepare Input Data
 ----------

-Two input files representing ranked genes (e.g., according to expression values) with indicator value (1: included in the gene set, 0: otherwise) is necessary.
+Two input files representing ranked genes (e.g., according to expression values) with indicator value (1: included in the gene set, 0: otherwise) are necessary.
 For example, the following file

 	1